 Nike has a geographic divisional organizational structure.
 This structure is based on the company’s needs in its global organization, as well as the uniqueness of conditions in regional markets.
 The following characteristics are notable in Nike’s organizational structure:

-- Global corporate leadership
+- Global corporate leadership and hierarchy

 - Semi-autonomous geographic divisions